-We will apply to have our common stock listed on The Nasdaq Capital Market under the symbol "."
+We have applied to have our common stock listed on The Nasdaq Capital Market under the symbol "SXTP."
 There can be no assurance that we will be successful in listing our common stock on The Nasdaq Capital Market.

 Electronic Distribution